HanaMcHanaface/RF2STABLECAM/Readme.md

 Please download the latest zip file here: [Latest Download](https://github.com/HanaMcHanaface/RF2STABLECAM/releases/download/v1.0/RF2STABLECAM64.zip).

 **IMPORTANT**: Before we install the plugin we have to change some settings in our player config.
-I wish this wasn't the case, but this is rFactor 2 we're talking about. :D
+I wish this wasn't the case, but this is rFactor2 we're talking about. :D

 First, find your rFactor2 install location.
 If installed with steam it will be in `C:\Program Files (x86)\Steam\steamapps\common\rFactor 2`.
 Now, inside that folder go to `UserData\player`.
 Here you will find a file named `player.JSON`, open it in notepad.
 Now you have to find the following lines, and replace the values so they look the same.
 Using the search tool might be useful!